What Is an Apprenticeship and How Does It Work? A Beginner’s Guide

 What is an apprenticeship?

 An apprenticeship is a method of studying for a recognised qualification while earning a wage and gaining experience.
-Apprenticeships offer professional training and on-the-job learning in a range of sectors, including engineering, customer service, and pharmacy.
+Apprenticeships offer professional training and on-the-job learning in a range of sectors, including engineering, customer service, and childcare.

 Apprenticeships are for everyone aged 16 or over, whether you’re already working or are looking to start a career in a chosen industry.
 In fact, apprenticeships for over 25s are becoming increasingly common for those wanting to change careers.

-There are different levels of apprenticeships, all with an equivalent educational level:
+There are different levels of apprenticeships, all with an equivalent educational level

 • Level 2 Apprenticeships (GCSE)